 We must be able to fly the aeroplane in a straight line, on a constant heading and at a constant altitude.
 Maintaining a constant altitude requires a constant attitude and a constant heading requires the aeroplane to be wings level and in balance.

 This is the first exercise in coordination for the student, and it's very important that they understand, and can then demonstrate, how the controls they learnt about in the previous Effect of controls lesson are used to achieve and maintain a constant heading, constant altitude, constant airspeed, and aeroplane in balance.

 It's also an important lesson because it shows the interrelation of a number of variables, such as power, airspeed, pitch and yaw.

 The lesson should initially cover configuring straight and level flight at a constant airspeed, and then maintaining it.
 It's followed by regaining straight and level after a disturbance, and finally straight and level at different airspeeds and power settings.

-It's critical that the student understands that straight and level is achieved by referencing the aeroplane’s attitude with the horizon (where the sky meets the sea, or an imagined line superimposed over terrain or weather), and then checked by reference to the aeroplane’s instruments (see Figure 1).
+It's critical that the student understands that straight and level is achieved by referencing the aeroplane's nose attitude directly in front of the pilot with the horizon (where the sky meets the sea, or an imagined line superimposed over terrain or weather), and then checked by reference to the aeroplane's instruments (see Figure 1).
 Use a moveable 'windscreen view' to show the correct attitude for straight and level flight.

 To establish and maintain straight and level flight, at a constant airspeed, constant altitude, in a constant direction, and in balance.